cardillan/mindcode/README.markdown

 * Provide language constructs that are not prohibitively expensive given the astonishingly slow speeds and limited instruction space of Mindustry processors.

-## Latest enhancements
+## Latest development

-The latest significant enhancements to Mindcode are
+The latest significant enhancements to Mindcode are:

 * [Schematics builder](doc/syntax/SCHEMACODE.markdown).
 This tool allows you to define a Mindustry schematic in Schemacode, a specialized definition language.
 Schemacode definitions can be compiled into Mindustry schematic,